The Neutral Machine: How Credit Rating Agencies Govern Without Governing

 The objection raised by the African Union and echoed by economists across the Global South is not that creditworthiness should not be assessed.
 It is that the criteria, as operationalised, can structurally favour a particular model of political economy — one aligned with the preferences of many large creditors that play an outsized role in international capital markets.

-This is what structural power looks like: an evaluation frame that presents itself as universal while quietly penalising deviation from the dominant template.
+This is what structural power looks like from beneath: an evaluation frame that presents itself as universal while quietly penalising deviation from the dominant template.
+And it is what domination looks like from beneath: a line drawn through your permitted choices by a hand you cannot reach.

 What Would an Alternative Look Like?

-Regional or developmental rating institutions that explicitly model structural constraints (commodity dependence, legacy debt burdens, external vulnerability) and treat state-led development capacity as a variable rather than a deviation.
+Regional or developmental rating institutions that explicitly model structural constraints — commodity dependence, legacy debt burdens, external vulnerability — and treat state-led development capacity as a variable rather than a deviation.
+These matter not because plurality is pleasant, but because a single unanswerable arbiter is the precise structure non-domination forbids.

-Methodological reform that incorporates long-horizon resilience: sustainability, inequality, institutional learning capacity, and productive investment — not only short-horizon debt service comfort.
+Methodological reform that incorporates long-horizon resilience: sustainability, inequality, institutional learning capacity, productive investment — not only short-horizon debt-service comfort.
+This matters because an office that serves a public must at least be able to see the public’s interest in its instruments.

 The Craft of Appearing Objective